signorcarta/signorcarta/README.md

-### Welcome to Davide Carta's GitHub profile 👋
+### Welcome to Davide Carta's profile 👋

-I am an Italian ICT Engineer.
-Alongside an Engineering mindset, I have a strong Computer Science and Mathematical background earned through my academic path.
-I am comfortable at working both in a team and alone, being a proactive and independent problem solver.
-Passionate about research, development and innovation, I'm willing to learn what needed to achieve success in everything I lend my efforts to.
-Fluent in English and open minded, I'm open to new challenges and different cultures.
+Highly organized and detail-oriented ICT Engineer with first experience in Database Administration.
+Proactive and independent problem solver as well as effective team member.
+Equipped with fundamentals of Linux, Bash and Python for System Administration.
+Seeking an entry-level position as Linux System Administrator, aiming to progress as Site Reliability Engineer to land in the DevOps world.

 Visit my profiles:
 - [**LinkedIn**](https://www.linkedin.com/in/davide-carta-it/)